infiniteflight/infiniteflight-docs/getting-started/home-user-interface/user-profile.md

 Step 2

 : Tap your profile picture in the top right hand corner, a drop down box will appear.
-Tap the settings wheel that is in the top right hand corner of the drop down box
+Tap the person icon and select "Preferences" settings wheel that is in the top right hand corner of the drop down box

 Step 3

-: Select "Preferences"
+: A new page will appear with a navigation bar on the left side of the screen, select "Profile" (on mobile devices select the drop down box called "Account" and then select "Profile")

 Step 4

-: A new page will appear with a navigation bar on the left side of the screen.
-Select "Profile"
+: Scroll down the page to "Virtual Organization" and select the VO that you are affiliated with from the drop-down box

 Step 5

-: Scroll down the page to "Virtual Organization" and select the VO that you are affiliated with from the drop-down box

-Step 6

-: Scroll to the bottom of the page and tap "Save Changes"
+: Then scroll to the bottom of the page and tap "Save Changes"